-PROGRAM TITLE Population Served Families Served As of April 2024 Housing Opportunities for Persons with AIDS (HOPWA) HACSB has partnered with Foothill Aids Project to offer tenant-based and project-based rental assistance and supportive services to persons diagnosed with HIV/AIDS.
+PROGRAM TITLE Population Served Families Served As of April 2025 Housing Opportunities for Persons with AIDS (HOPWA) HACSB has partnered with Foothill Aids Project to offer tenant-based and project-based rental assistance and supportive services to persons diagnosed with HIV/AIDS.
 The Foothill AIDS Project assesses the applicant's duration of participation in their case management program and facilitates location of suitable housing to meet their clients' needs.
-69 Veteran's Affairs Supportive Housing (VASH) portive Housing project-based vouchers and supportive services to eligible homeless veterans with severe Master Leasing Program Emergency Housing Voucher (EHV) Program The EHV program is a federal rental assistance program serving low-income households across the country.
+74 Veteran's Affairs Supportive Housing (VASH) HACSB and Veterans Administration Medical Center have partnered to provide tenant-based and project-based vouchers and supportive services to eligible homeless veterans with severe psychiatric or substance abuse disorders.
+The program goals include promoting Veteran recovery and independence to sustain permanent housing.
+Master Leasing Program This program is funded through the State of California Mental Health Services Act and serves mentally ill or developmentally disabled families with emergency shelter housing.
+Case management and comprehensive supportive services are provided for program participants.
+8 Emergency Housing Voucher (EHV) Program The EHV program is a federal rental assistance program serving low-income households across the country.
 EHV helps individuals and families locate rental housing and provides financial assistance to make their rent affordable.
 HACSB is authorized to serve up to 455 households in this program.
-447 As of 4/29/24
+463